 Randy Mauro High school girls coach

 Randy has been involved with coaching basketball for the past 20+ years.
-He has worked in many schools including being an assistant coach at Des Moines Lincoln and WDM Dowling.
+He has worked in many schools including being an assistant coach at Des Moines Lincoln and Dowling Catholic.
 His initial years of coaching were working with elementary and junior high boys and girls.
 He has great passion for the game and loves teaching the game of basketball to kids.
 Randy and his wife Jodi have 3 children, Morgan, Mason, and Gabi.
 Randy brings a wealth of coaching knowledge, great set plays, and kind and compassionate mannerisms that all girls programs need.

 Allen Jones High school girls coach